Frederick Boothby: Scottish nationalism

-Tartan Army
+Paramilitary activity

-Without the knowledge of the 1320 Club's other members, Boothby formed the "Army of the Provisional Government", popularly known as the "Tartan Army".
+Without the knowledge of the 1320 Club's other members, Boothby formed the "Army of the Provisional Government".
 He took advice from Matt Lygate of the Workers Party of Scotland; Lygate did not become involved, perhaps because Boothby's other political views tended towards the far right, but Lygate publicly defended the paramilitary activities of Boothby's group.
 Initially, the group had little substance, and confined its activities to hoax bomb threats and throwing bricks through windows, but in 1975 it conducted bombings at electricity pylons and oil pipelines.
 This ran the group's funds dry, and members attempted a bank robbery to obtain more cash.
 This was a disaster; the bank they attempted to rob was closed, and Boothby was arrested.
 He was convicted of conspiracy, and received a sentence of three years, considered surprisingly light.

 Doubts have arisen over whether Boothby was a double-agent working for the British secret service at the time of his paramilitary activity.
 As early as 1972, MacDiarmid wrote in the 1320 Club's magazine "...if Boothby is playing a double-game, he must be exposed and got rid of".